acrolinx/acrolinx-coding-guidance/topics/logging.md

 Warnings can appear from time to time and aren't critical for the general function of the program.
 They can appear in day-to-day logs.
-Thus, warning must never contain any sensitive data.
+Thus, any warning must never contain any sensitive data.

 ### Info